Severe Flu Season Predicted: Get Your Flu Shot Now

 Pneumonia and Pneumonia Vaccine

-More than 200,000 cases of pneumococcal pneumonia occur each year in the United States, and approximately 40,000 Americans die from pneumonia every year.
+Each year in the United States, about 1 million people have to seek care in a hospital due to pneumonia, and about 50,000 people die from the disease.
+Most of the people affected by pneumonia in the United States are adults.
 Pneumonia is due to infection with pneumococcal (pronounced “new-mo-kok-al”) bacteria (germs).
 More than one-half of these deaths are preventable through vaccination.
 Deaths from pneumonia related to pneumococcal infection occur most often after age 70.
 However, pneumonia vaccine is recommended for all persons 65 years of age or above.
 It is important to know that adults may receive influenza vaccine and pneumococcal vaccine at the same time, in different locations of the body.
 In addition, children may receive influenza vaccine along with other routine childhood vaccinations.

 Who is at Higher Risk for Pneumococcal Pneumonia

-While anybody can catch pneumococcal pneumonia, the following persons should be concerned about possibly getting pneumonia, because they have a higher risk of getting it.
+While anybody can catch pneumococcal pneumonia, the following persons have a higher risk of getting it:

 - People age 65 years or older;